d-mironov/GPX-Library/README.md

  */
 gpx.write(gps);

-// Writes the "ending" of this fileformat and closes the file after that gpx.close();
+// Writes the "ending" of this fileformat and closes the file gpx.close();
 ```